charlesweir/SimpleQualtrics/README.md

 * Call timeouts,
 * Call logging, and
 * Python-friendly decoding of Qualtrics response formats and protocols.

+Releases are via PyPi - to install, use:
+    pip install SimpleQualtrics

 See https://simplequaltrics.readthedocs.io/ for full documentation.